-This product strategy acquires customers who are looking to shop for high-quality products in the market.
+This product strategy acquires customers looking to shop for high-quality products in the market.

 The quality product strategy makes your product stand out from your competitors by heavily investing in the production process.

-When this product strategy is implemented, the cost of production turns out to be higher which results in the price of the product.
-However, this doesn’t stop some customers who are looking for such a high-quality product.
+When you implement this product strategy, the cost of production turns out to be higher, resulting in the product’s price.
+However, this doesn’t stop some customers from looking for such a high-quality product.

 If the product counts as a luxury item, many customers will be willing to pay you the price if they love the product.